 - Your costs and the time it takes to resolve your case may be less and quicker in Small Claims Court.
 However, this is not always the case.
 A defendant can remove a Small Claims case from that Court to the Circuit Court.
 This is often done when a defendant wants to be represented by an attorney, have a jury hear a case, or as a tactical maneuver to require a plaintiff to file a timely Complaint in the Circuit Court after removal or face the dismissal of their case.

 Although Small Claims Court has many advantages for some people, there are procedures and processes that are important to fully understand before you sue someone or if you are sued.
-We recommend you consider consulting with an experienced litigation attorney to evaluate your best litigation option so your legal dispute can be resolved efficiently and effectively.
+We recommend you consider consulting with an experienced litigator to evaluate your best litigation option.

 You can find information on Procedures and Instructions in Small Claims Court in Washington Country here: http://www.courts.oregon.gov/Washington/docs/civil/SmallClaims-ProceduresandInstructions.pdf